Virginia Dems draft proposal to downgrade assault on police to misdemeanor

 RICHMOND POLICE CHIEF RESIGNS AS TENSIONS ESCALATE IN VIRGINIA CAPITAL

 The proposals also call for canceling supplemental funding to local police departments if they have had “disproportionate use of force incidents in their jurisdiction.”
-It is unclear if funding would be stripped automatically, or if the departments would have an opportunity to handle incidents internally first.

-Fox News reached out to the Senate Democratic Caucus for details, but they did not immediately respond.
+Surovell explained that while the details have yet to be ironed out, the idea is that there would be a uniform standard of force, and that if a particular department was found to be disproportionately using force against a particular group over the course of a year, they could face reduced funding.

 Additional proposed reforms include prohibiting the searches of people or vehicles based on an odor of marijuana if there is no suspicion of any other offenses, and eliminating mandatory minimum sentences.